 We also intend to develop our second cantharidin-based product candidate, VP-103, for the treatment of plantar warts.
 An estimated one-third of the approximately 4.1 million annual patient visits for all types of warts are for the treatment of plantar warts, which are warts located on the bottom of the foot.
-We expect to conduct IND-enabling studies for this product candidate and to submit an IND to the FDA in the second half of 2019.
-Pending final formulation and IND clearance, we expect that we will be able to substantially leverage our experience with VP-102 to initiate Phase 2 trials directly in target subjects with plantar warts.
-We also believe we have the opportunity to expand our proprietary cantharidin formulations for the treatment of additional dermatological conditions with high unmet needs.
+We are conducting necessary preclinical activities for VP-103 and plan to initiate a Phase 2 clinical trial in subjects with plantar warts in mid-2020.
+We believe we have the opportunity to expand our proprietary cantharidin formulations for the treatment of additional dermatological conditions with high unmet needs.